sa-express-news/longform-story-template/README.md

 You will invariably need to edit this story.
 Someone will notice a typo; someone's name will be misspelled; someone will ask you to add a couple photos at the last minute.
 Making edits is easy, if somewhat tedious.
 Here's the process:

 1. Open `story.aml` and make whatever changes are needed.
-2. Run `gulp` on the command line to transform the ArchieML into JSON.
 3. (Optional but recommended) do an `npm run start` to make sure the story looks right on your machine after the changes.
 4. Commit your changes to GitHub.
 5. Run `npm run build` and wait for it to rebuild your `build` folder.
 Keep track of the names of the CSS and JS files created.